 or fresh made custom GDL objects are always landing here.

 Once you exceed 100 MB of items in the Embedded Library, many Archicad operations will slow down.
 Teamwork users can experience painfully long Join/Open and Send & Receive times.
 Enumeration of library parts requires heavy calculations from Archicad, which slow down your work.
+Solution:

 Delete unnecessary library elements from the Embedded Library.